Buying real estate in Japan?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-Can Americans legally buy land in Japan just like Japanese citizens do?
+Can Americans legally buy and own land in Japan?

-Americans can legally buy and own land in Japan with exactly the same rights as Japanese citizens.
+Yes, Americans can legally purchase and fully own land in Japan without any nationality-based restrictions.

 It's something we develop in our Japan property pack.

-Do Americans need a visa or residency status to purchase land in Japan?
+Do Americans need a residency visa or permanent residency status to buy land in Japan?

 Don't lose money on your property in Japan